Patient Safety and Practice Assessment

 - Participation in American Board of Medical Specialties (ABMS) Multi-Specialty Portfolio Program.

 Evidence of the implementation of a formal plan for QI and creation of a culture in which staff actively participates in one or more applicable QI activities.
+This activity allows MIPS clinicians to build the foundations for other activities they pursue in the future.
 Include both of the following elements:

 1) Adopt formal quality improvement plan and create culture of improvement – Documentation of adoption of a formal model for QI and creation of a culture in which staff actively participate in QI activities.
 Formal QI models are used by eligible clinicians to develop systems, tools, and interventional strategies to improve processes of care for their patient population; AND

 2) Staff participation – Documentation of staff participation in one or more of the 6 key areas for improvement*: a) training; b) integration into staff duties; c) identifying and testing practice changes; d) regular team meetings to review data and plan improvement cycles; e) share practice and panel level quality of care; f) patient experience and utilization data with staff; or g) share practice level quality of care, patient experience and utilization data with patients and families.

 A cardiology or multi-specialty practice seeks to institute changes to improve the management of patients with elevated low-density lipoprotein cholesterol (LDL-C), which is associated with higher risk of heart disease.
 The practice develops and implements a formal quality improvement plan with the goals of appropriately identifying, engaging, treating, and monitoring patients with elevated cholesterol.
 To achieve these goals, the practice takes the following steps:

 - Methodically identify patients who would benefit from initiating or intensifying lipid-lowering therapy